-Grooming, personal hygiene and personal presentation is not hard to manage.
-Knowing your colours, what hair style suits your face and how to wear your uniform can make a great impact on your overall presentation.
+Grooming, personal hygiene and personal presentation are not hard to manage.
+Knowing your colours, what hairstyle suits your face and how to wear your uniform can make a great impact on your overall presentation.

 Professional Etiquette & Interpersonal Communications:

-Communication skills are not only limited to verbal communications, but also includes non verbal communications, like a pretty smile, or non direct eye contact (depending on the culture of the guests).
+Communication skills are not only limited to verbal communications, but also includes non-verbal communications, like a pretty smile, or direct eye contact (depending on the culture of the guests).